-- The tour prices quoted online include a local payment of US$400 to be paid to your tour leader on day 1.
-This will be deducted from the quoted tour price when you book your trip.
+- This trip has a local payment of US$400 to be paid to your tour leader on day 1.

 Our routes have been carefully chosen to include the best overnight stops, highlights and included experiences, with plenty of optional activities to choose from.
 No two Trek trips are the same, with stops at some of your tour leader's favourite places and occasional changes to the itinerary, so get ready for one awesome adventure!